 - reef for the night, whatever the conditions

 - always wear sailing gloves

 - beware currents and their effect when combined with changeable wind

 - don’t buy a boat

-Finally, don’t ever tell a yachtsman they are sailing in paradise!
+Finally, don’t ever tell a cruiser they are living the dream and sailing in paradise!

 Peace and fair winds!

 If none of the above floats your boat, please consider supporting us by clicking an icon below and sharing this post.
 Cheers!